MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 [!INCLUDE [product-name](../includes/product-name.md)] offers the capability to create near-instantaneous zero-copy clones with minimal storage costs.

 - Table clones facilitate development and testing processes by creating copies of tables in lower environments.
-- Table clones provide consistent reporting and zero-copy duplication of datasets for analytical workloads and machine learning modeling and testing.
+- Table clones provide consistent reporting and zero-copy duplication of data for analytical workloads and machine learning modeling and testing.
 - Table clones provide the capability of data recovery in the event of a failed release or data corruption by retaining the previous state of data.
 - Table clones help to create historical reports that reflect the state of data as it existed as of a specific point-in-time in the past.